Saxsori/ray-cast/README.md

 #### If the player was looking East

-The Y offset will be the size of the grid (64).
+The X offset will be the size of the grid (64).
 So it can hit the next vertical line.
-And to get the X offset we can use `(SOHCAHTOA) -> Y offset * Tan`.
+And to get the Y offset we can use `(SOHCAHTOA) -> X offset * Tan`.

 ````ruby
 oX = 64;